top of page

 If you're working with a fertility clinic and planning to conceive with the help of an egg or sperm donor, or use donated embryos, your clinic may require you to meet with a therapist for a consultation.

-You may be wondering why this is necessary.
-After all, people have babies all the time without talking to a therapist!
+You may be feeling put off by this requirement or wondering why it's necessary.
+After all, people have babies all the time without talking to a therapist.

-Here's how I think about Donor Recipient (intended parent) Consultations:
+Here's how I think about Donor Recipient Consultations:

-The first thing to know is that donor recipient consultations are NOT parenting evaluations.
-No one but you should be trying to determine whether or not you get to be a parent!
-Whatever language your clinic uses, please know that these meetings are intended as opportunities to get information and support for raising healthy donor conceived kids.
+The first thing to know is that Donor Recipient Consultations are NOT evaluations.
+No one but you should be trying to determine whether or not you get to be a parent.
+Whatever language your clinic uses, please know that these meetings are intended as opportunities to get information and support for choosing your donor and raising donor conceived kids.

 What the consultation is:

 The main purpose of the consultation is to provide you with information about family building through donor conception.
-Topics include: implications of selecting a directed (known) or a non-directed (ie. sperm or egg bank) donor; considerations for donor selection that will impact your future family; information about genetic half siblings and strategies for talking to children about donor conception.
+Topics include: implications of selecting a directed (known) or a non-directed (sperm or egg bank) donor; considerations for donor selection; information about genetic half siblings and strategies for talking to children about donor conception.

 Topics addressed will vary to meet the diverse needs of LGBTQ+ families, heterosexually partnered couples and solo parents.